indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ### Ethereum

 A single Shovel process can connect to many Ethereum Sources.
-Each Source is identified by name and includes a Chain ID and a URL.
+Each Source is identified by name and includes a Chain ID and a URL(s).
 Shovel uses the following HTTP JSON RPC API methods:

 1. `eth_getBlockByNumber`
 2. `eth_getLogs`